gjlbeckers-uu/aglcheck/README.rst

 Documentation
 -------------
-There is no documentation yet, but for now hopefully the jupyter notebooks in the tutorials folder show the library can be used.
+There is no documentation yet, but for now the jupyter notebooks in the tutorials folder show basic usage.

 Installation
 ------------